kdoore/1335GitBook/pshapes-in-grid-layout.md

  ###Initialize the PShape Array Elements

 After we initialize the array object, then we need to set each array element so that it contains some valid value.
 We'll almost always use a for-loop to modify and access each array element.

-The code below assumes that we've got
+###Iteration
+Iteration

 ```java